-The inventory of your assets includes applications and the technologies that support them.
-The inventory can be made using several perspectives, such as application deployments, application lifecycles, costs and business value.
+The inventory of applications and the underlying technologies that support them, can be made under multiple perspectives: lifecycles, costs, deployments and the business capabilities they support.

-This provides a better decision-making basis for IT rationalization, leading to a reduction in complexity and costs.
+The assessment of IT assets provides a better decision-making basis for IT rationalization, leading to a reduction in complexity and IT costs.

-All of these questions should be answered before final decisions are made, so that you can assess the full impact of IT rationalization projects.
+All of these questions should be answered before final decisions are made in order to assess the full impact of IT rationalization projects.